 We are subject to regulation and supervision by the FDA in the United States, the Conformité Européenne in Europe and other regulatory bodies in other countries where we intend to sell our future products.
 Before we are able to place our intended products in the clinical IVD markets in the United States and Europe, we will be required to obtain approval of our future products from the FDA and receive a CE Mark, respectively.
-Delays in obtaining approvals and clearances could have material adverse effects on us and our ability to fully carry out our plan of operations.
+The European Union has recently proposed terms that would impose additional requirements to obtain a CE Mark, which could result in delays and further expense to us as compared to the current CE Mark approval process.
+It is expected that these proposed changes, if adopted, would become effective in the first half of 2016, however there is currently no definitive timeline for adoption.
+Delays in obtaining approvals and clearances for our products could have material adverse effects on us and our ability to fully carry out our plan of operations.